brendonmatheson/docker_fu/readme.md

 This repo contains slides and supporting materials for a series of presentations by Brendon Matheson in 2017 on "Introduction to Docker for .NET Developers"

+# License

+This material is published under the terms of the Creative Commons BY-NC-ND license.
+See https://creativecommons.org/licenses/by-nc-nd/4.0 for details